kb-dk/permalink-manus/sandbox/presentation.md

 ## Worked with one manuscript

-I wanted return to [CODICES LATINI HAUNIENSES](http://www.kb.dk/en/nb/materialer/haandskrifter/HA/e-mss/clh.html), both for lookiing at the data I worked with for more than ten years ago, and hopefully demonstrate that they can still be useful.
+I wanted return to [CODICES LATINI HAUNIENSES](http://www.kb.dk/en/nb/materialer/haandskrifter/HA/e-mss/clh.html), both for looking at the data I worked with for more than ten years ago, and hopefully demonstrate that they can still be useful.

 I opted for the only book I've actually read, namely Boethius [De Consolatione Philosophiae](https://en.wikipedia.org/wiki/The_Consolation_of_Philosophy).
 Boethius wrote wrote it AD 523 while awaiting trial and execution.
 The [manus version of it is on](http://www.kb.dk/permalink/2006/manus/642/eng/) and the [METS](https://github.com/Det-Kongelige-Bibliotek/permalink-manus/blob/iiif_presentation/src/main/webapp/data/manus/642/metsfile.xml)